AdarshDogra-CloudDevops/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started.md

 ## Overview

 This interactive lab begins with exploring an integrated Data Lakehouse foundation, focusing on data ingestion, transformation, and analytics using ADX, Synapse, Azure Databricks, and Microsoft Purview.
-It includes exercises for creating pipelines, combining data, and investigating ML and BI scenarios.
-Involves working with Microsoft Fabric, including creating a workspace, building a lakehouse, ingesting sample data, preparing and transforming data, and developing reports.
-This segment emphasizes hands-on experience with data handling and reporting in a Microsoft Fabric environment.
+It includes exercises for creating pipelines, combining data, and investigating ML and Power BI scenarios.

-We have arranged this lab into two parts to provide a comprehensive understanding of the Microsoft Intelligent Data Platform.
-The first emphasizes building and leveraging Microsoft Fabric for advanced data analytics and reporting, and the second focuses on implementing an integrated Data Lakehouse foundation

 ## Objective